Technical Explanation – Dominant Stroke Frequency (DSF)

 dsf_manual=1/(diff(section$x))

-Expand to show figures …
+Expand to show figure …

 Caveats

 DSF is often broadly similar across animals with similar size and locomotion style.
 However, there can also be significant variation within and across species, e.g., some individuals tend to adopt faster or slower locomotion rates.
-In addition it is quite common that diving animals have a different dsf
+In addition it is quite common that diving animals have a different dsf during the descent than the ascent phase, as an animal that encounters large forces (due to their tissue weight or buoyancy) may respond by stroking faster.
+The same may be true of wingbeat rates in birds with faster stroking needed on ascent than during horizontal or descending flight.

 It is essential that the sampling rate of the sensor(s) used for computing the DSF is well above twice the highest stroke frequency of the animal, otherwise aliasing can occur.
 Signals alias when the sampling rate is less than twice the highest oscillation frequency in the signal.
 An aliased signal may still give an apparent DSF peak but the peak frequency will be incorrect.
-In addition for the dsf()
+In addition, for the dsf() function to work well and give an obvious result you should aim for estimating DSF during periods of locomotion and avoid having long periods where the animal is performing other activities, such as grooming or making social displays, without actually stroking, flapping or walking.
+Also you may need to avoid periods when the animal is maneuvering rapidly, e.g., during foraging, as this can mask the spectral peak due to locomotion.

 References